 On Pinhole Photography

 In April many photographers celebrate World Pinhole Photography Day (WPPD) by taking, you guessed, pinhole photographs.
 WPPD falls on the last Sunday of April.
 This year, WPPD falls on April 30, 2017, only a few days away.
-I first learned about pinhole photography and WPPD a few years ago, at B&H. That year, Pinhole Photography Day fell on April 26, a date burned into many people’s minds as the day of the Chernobyl nuclear disaster that happened on April 26, 1986.
+I first learned about pinhole photography and WPPD a few years ago, at B&H. That year, Pinhole Photography Day fell on April 26, a reminder of the Chernobyl nuclear disaster that happened on April 26, 1986.

 But, back to pinhole photography.
 What is pinhole photography?
 How can we make pinhole photographs?
 And is there such a thing as a pinhole camera?